coolesting/seimtra-docs/modules/admin/README.md

 ## INTRODUCTION

-A background administration module that has a scaffold to create some administrator files for database table
+A background administration module that provides a view interface and some helpers to admin the web application.